srnrhnh/Car-vs-Bike-Classifier-CNN/README.md

    - Use a more diverse dataset and vehicle types to improve generalization for real-world scenarios.

 ## APPLICATION 💫
+You can view the model in action on Hugging Face by clicking the link below:
 <table style="width: 100%; text-align: center; border-collapse: collapse;">
     <tr>
         <th style="padding: 10px;">Hugging Face Application</th>